Revision map

 3

-Did I fix the weak step, or did I only read the solution?
+Did I fix the weak step, or did I read the solution, understand it, and assume I now know it?

 4

-Can I solve a changed version of the question?
+Can I solve a changed version of that question, one with different numbers or a rephrased question, without looking at the original?

 5

-If the same topic appears tomorrow, will I know what to do?
+If the same topic appears in the next paper, will I know what the first step is before I read the mark scheme?

 Questions parents ask